|

 About Values Development Consultancy

 Assists in the assessment, design and conduct of programs, as applied to either classroom teaching or organizational development, specifically in the aspect of values development.
 Helps in teaching and reviewing the conduct of integrating valuing processes in various subject areas; advises also human resource personnel in the planning of value-oriented processes, particularly in the aspect of aligning worker's personal value system with the vision and core values of the institution.
-Conducts this as a course in Miriam Graduate School—The Facilitation of the Dynamics of Values Development.
-Serves as both the editor of the valuing process aspect and the contributor of modules for the four sourcebooks of the Asia Pacific Network for International and Values Education (APNIEVE): Learning to Live Together in Peace and Harmony; Learning To Be—A Holistic and Integrated Approach to Values Education for Human Development; Learning To Do; Values for Learning and Working Together in a Global World; and Learning To Know |
+Serves as both the editor of the valuing process aspect and the contributor of modules for the four sourcebooks of the Asia Pacific Network for International and Values Education (APNIEVE): Learning to Live Together in Peace and Harmony; Learning To Be—A Holistic and Integrated Approach to Values Education for Human Development; Learning To Do; Values for Learning and Working Together in a Global World; and Learning To Know for a Peaceful and Sustainable Future. |

 About Program Designing